Loans - Early repayment fees dispute

 Financial Ombudsman Service

 The Financial Ombudsman Service will independently assess your case.
 There is no charge to the consumer for the assessment, but you must wait eight weeks before you can take your case to the ombudsman.
-An exception to this is if the issue relates to a payday loan, in which case the ombudsman will accept your case immediately, to ensure that you do not experience hardship.

 Can I claim for time and hassle?